Automate IT and infrastructure, manage complex workflows, and mitigate risk at scale.

 We take appropriate steps to protect personal data from loss, misuse and unauthorized access, disclosure, alteration or destruction, whether in transmission or storage.
 Please keep in mind, however, that there is no such thing as perfect security, and no Internet transmission is ever completely secure or error-free.
 Moreover, you are responsible for maintaining the confidentiality of any username and password you use.

 Puppet wants to keep in touch with you in ways that you find to be beneficial.
 If you don’t want Puppet to use your contact information to communicate with you for promotional purposes (such as to tell you about other products and services that might be of interest), please tell us that when you provide your contact information, or you can also let us know your preference later, by contacting us as specified in the “Contact Us” section below.
 Keep in mind that these preferences regarding promotional contacts do not mean that Puppet might not contact you for other reasons connected to the service you request or receive, such as those related to an order you placed, an inquiry you made, a newsletter to which you may have subscribed, a membership you undertook, an event for which you registered, a legally required notice and so on.

 As of January 1, 2020, the California Consumer Privacy Act provides specific rights to those who live in the state of California.
 If you are a California-based consumer, as that term is defined under California law, this section applies in addition to all other applicable rights and information contained in this Policy:

 You may exercise your California privacy rights by:

 You have the right under certain circumstances:

-You can also exercise the rights listed above at any time by contacting us at email@example.com.
+You may exercise the rights listed above at any time by completing this form or by contacting us at email@example.com.

 308 SW 2nd Ave